 Back in 2008 the PNG government announced the approval for direct international flights between Alotau and Cairns in Australia.
 Hence bypassing Port Moresby… And providing a major boost for both the diving sector and the local tourism industry in Milne Bay Province.

 But despite the presence of a new, but deserted “International Departure Lounge” at Gurney airport no flights eventuated… Then in August 2015 the cabinet announced direct flights between Gurney and Brisbane had been approved.

 But, so far nothing has changed and that lounge is still deserted…

 Milne Bay Province Logistics: Where to Stay?

-I have yet to meet her, but Gretta is known for being a great source of local and provincial information who has an extensive network of contacts across Milne Bay Province and will go out of her way to help her guests.
+I have yet to meet her, but Gretta is apparently a fantastic source of local and provincial information.
+She has an extensive network of contacts across Milne Bay Province and will go out of her way to help her guests.

-Flinders University in Adelaide worked through Gretta to produce a series of information brochures on Milne Bay Province that provide some great insight in to the region, how to explore it, what you will see and where to stay.
+Flinders University in Adelaide worked through Gretta to produce a series of information brochures on Milne Bay Province.
+Which provide some great insight in to the region, how to explore it, what you will see and where to stay.